kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 ```

 Note that the results for different repositories are added to the channel as soon as they are ready.
-At first, when all the requests are sent and no data is received, the `receive` call suspends.
+At first, when all the requests are sent, and no data is received, the `receive` call suspends.
-In this case, the whole "load contributors" coroutines suspends.
+In this case, the whole "load contributors" coroutine suspends.
 Then, when the list of users is sent to the channel, the "load contributors" coroutine resumes,
-the `receive` call returns this list and then the results are immediately updated.
+the `receive` call returns this list, and the results are immediately updated.

 This task completes our tutorial.
-You've learned how to use suspend functions, start coroutines to achieve concurrent execution and share
+You've learned how to use suspend functions, execute coroutines concurrently and share
 information between coroutines using channels.

 Note that neither coroutines nor channels will completely eradicate the complexity that comes from concurrency,